Force over Distance: Chapter 26

 Oh god.

-Young slid the card over to Rush, who took one look at it, flipped it over, pushed it straight back at him, and made another attempt to get up from the table.
+Young slid the card over to Rush, who took one look at it, flipped it over, slid it straight back at him, and made another attempt to get up from the table.
 Young and Chloe dragged him down.

 Rush stopped trying to get up.

-Eli leaned over to fire up his computer.
+Eli fired up his computer.

-Young tried to brace himself.
+Young braced himself.

 “Please let me form no memories of this,” Rush murmured.

-//Whatever it is,// Young said. //We’re just gonna to sit here.
+//Whatever it is,// Young said, //we’re gonna sit here.
 And take it.//

 //Why?//